Xenosmilus: Paleoenvironment

 The holotype and paratype fossils of X. hodsonae were of Irvingtonian age (1.8 to 0.3 Ma).
 However, it has also been found in quarries dating to the late Blancan such as Inglis 1a and Haile 7g, dating it up to at least 2 million years ago.
-Others than Platygonus, it coexisted with other herbivores such as Megalonyx, Paramylodon, Hemiauchenia, and Cuvieronius.
-It also coexisted with Titanis, one of the last phorusrhacids, and carnivorans such as the fellow machairodont Smilodon gracilis, Canis edwardii, and Arctodus pristinus.
+Inglis 1a was previously thought to have been a longleaf pine flatwoods and pine-oak scrub are known to have occupied the area, similar to the modern flora.
+However, more recent interpretations suggest that the environment of Pliocene-Pleistocene Florida was a mosaic of different communities (i.e. a mixture of forests, savannas, wetlands, etc.).
+Skull morphology and short limbs suggests Xenosmilus lived in forested environments.
+X. hodsonae coexisted with other herbivores such as ground sloths such as Megalonyx, Paramylodon, and Eremotherium eomigrans, the glyptodont Glyptotherium texanum, the camelid Hemiauchenia, the peccary Platygonus, and the proboscidean Mastodon.
+Contemporary carnivorans included felids such as lynx, Miracinonyx inexpectatus, and Smilodon gracilis, the canid Canis edwardii, and the ursid Arctodus pristinus.
+It also coexisted with the phorusrhacid, Titanis.

 Potential species X. venezuelensis was found in El Breal de Orocual of the Mesa Formation in Venezuela, which may have been a similar environment to modern day Llanos.
 The rarity and scarcity of homotherins in South America may suggest that they lived in low population densities.